CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Changelog ==

+= 2.5.0 =
+* UPDATE SUMMARY: Replace all instances of the HTML5 player with the updated version

 = 2.4.1 =
 * 2020-11-16
 * UPDATE SUMMARY: Bug fixes for the 2.4 release, as well as two previously submitted PRs